FreeMasen/resume-tui/README.md

 #### `info.toml`

-The default location for this is a `data` directory in the current working directory when building, this can be overridden by using the `RESUME_DATA_PATH` environment variable.
-The primary entrypoint is the `info.toml` file where the base information is store.
+The primary entrypoint for the Home page is the `info.toml` file where the base information is stored; it includes a name and a "tag line".

 <details>